RTEYL/RTEYL.github.io/_posts/2021-03-27-how_to_configure_next-auth_with_mongodb_atlas_mongoose.markdown

 ```

 I hope this helps, I found the documentation to be suboptimal for mongo/mongoose however `next-auth` supports [MySQL, MariaDB, Postgres, SQL Server, and SQLite](https://next-auth.js.org/configuration/databases) as well.
-If you don’t need to have custom user schemas it will work out of the box with MongoDB, I’ve also read some discussions of having a separate `user-info` model for custom attributes then using callbacks to populate it though, I have not tested it myself.
+If you don’t need to have custom user schemas it will work out of the box with MongoDB, I’ve also read some discussions of having a separate `user-info` model for custom attributes then using callbacks to populate it although, I have not tested it myself.

 ```js
 // pages/api/auth/[...nextauth.js]